A brief introduction on latent variable based ordinal regression models with an application to survey data: Advanced topics

 \subsection{Goodness of fit, model selection}

 In applications after model fitting typically the question for \textit{goodness of fit} arises, i.e.\ ``How well does our model predict the present data?''.
 For ordinary linear regression, quantities such as an $R^2$ coefficient of determination, quantifying the amount of data variance is explained by the model, are often stated.
 As a result, goodness of fit testing is enabled.
 In a nutshell, a non-significant $p$-value of a goodness of fit test indicates that there is no evidence that observed and fitted values/ frequencies do differ in a statistically significant way (thus indicating a reasonable fit).
-Comparisons of several nested models are possible using criteria such as the Akaike (AIC) or the Bayesian information criterion (BIC) to account for increasing goodness of fit for an increasing number of included parameters, cf.~\citet[Section 4.6]{Agresti2015}.
+Comparisons of several nested models are possible using criteria such as the Akaike (AIC) or the Bayesian information criterion (BIC) to account for increasing goodness of fit for an increasing number of included parameters, cf.~Agresti\cite[Section 4.6]{Agresti2015}.

-For ordinal models, similar methods are available, even though the test statistics are often hardly interpretable unlike e.g.\ an $R^2$ coefficient.
-Goodness of fit testing in ordinal models is considered by \citet{Pulkstenis2004,Fagerland2016}.
-Corresponding algorithms are implemented in \texttt{R} in the \texttt{generalhoslem} package by \citet{Jay2019}.
-For practical applications, \citet{Fagerland2013} recommend calculation of three different methods, the Lipsitz test, an ordinal version of the Hosmer-Lemeshow test, and the Pulkstenis-Robinson test, to assess goodness of fit, each covering slightly different aspects of the problem.
-The procedure is presented as follows:
+Goodness of fit testing in ordinal models is considered by Pulkstenis \& Robinson; Fagerland \& Hosmer\cite{Pulkstenis2004,Fagerland2016}.
+Corresponding algorithms are implemented in \texttt{R} in the \texttt{generalhoslem} package \cite{Jay2019}.
+For practical applications, Fagerland \& Hosmer\cite{Fagerland2013} recommend calculation of three different methods, the Lipsitz test, an ordinal version of the Hosmer-Lemeshow test, and the Pulkstenis-Robinson test, to assess goodness of fit, each covering slightly different aspects of the problem.
+Of note, these tests, however, do not have good power to detect a particular type of lack of fit \cite{Hosmer1997, Agresti2013}.
+Particularly, a large value of the global fit statistic only indicates some lack of fit, but does not provide insights about its nature \cite{Agresti2013}.
+For an elaborate discussion about these tests and further details we refer to Fagerland \& Hosmer\cite[Section 6]{Fagerland2013} or Hosmer Jr. et al.\cite[Chapter 5]{HosmerJr2013}.

+Harrell Jr.\cite[Sections 13.3.5 and 13.3.6]{HarrellJr2015} propose checking model assumptions and model fit graphically, e.g. using nomograms for assessing the proportional odds assumption and quantifying the model's predictive ability using pseudo $R^2$ coefficients.
+Moreover, goodness-of-fit can be assessed by comparing the log-likelihood of the model with the one of a hoped-for-simpler model or the one of a richer model using tests similarly to the ones presented in \cref{rem:interaction} and \cref{rem:random}.

+Finally, we like to remark that there is a number of various pseudo $R^2$ measures and measures of predictive discrimination for ordinal models.
+A common variant is Nagelkerke's\cite{Nagelkerke1991} $R^2$ which is also part of the standard output of the \texttt{lrm} function \cite{HarrellJr2023c}.
+A broader variety is provided by the \texttt{PseudoR2} function in the \texttt{DescTool} package \cite{Signorell2023}.
+We refer to Tjur \cite{Tjur2009} for a literature summary and some theoretical background.